High-Intensity Focused Ultrasound Targets Prostate Cancer

-What is high-intensity focused ultrasound?
+What is high-intensity focused ultrasound (HIFU)?

 HIFU is a minimally invasive procedure that precisely targets cancerous tissue on the prostate.
 Essentially, these tissues are being burned away with high-frequency sound waves.
 An ultrasound probe is inserted into the rectum and the sound waves generate heat, killing just the cancer cells.

-Gottlieb Memorial Hospital is now providing robotic HIFU.
+Loyola Medicine is now providing robotic HIFU.
 High-resolution images are combined with biopsy data and real-time ultrasound imaging to provide unparalleled visualization of the cancer in 3D.
 With this view, a physician can ablate only the diseased portion of the prostate.
 Called focal therapy, this procedure minimizes the damage to surrounding tissue (including important tissue, such as nerves and blood vessels).
 Not only does this speed up recovery, but it also decreases the risk of urinary incontinence and erectile dysfunction.

 Patients can think of focal therapy as similar to a lumpectomy.
 This procedure removes only the diseased tissue from the breast of a woman with breast cancer.
 In the case of HIFU, physicians are doing the same thing, but with high-frequency sound waves.

-HIFU provides a new and different alternative treatment strategy.
-Instead, of whole gland surgeries or treatments that can take months and have side effects, HIFU is a minimally invasive procedure that requires no incisions.
+Instead of whole gland surgeries or treatments that can take months and have side effects, HIFU is a minimally invasive procedure that requires no incisions.
 And instead of patients needing to come back over an extended period of time, after a HIFU procedure they usually go home the same day.
-It is a precise and effective treatment option that can help select men with prostate cancer.
-If the prostate cancer is to come back after HIFU, most men still have the option for more invasive therapy such as surgery or radiation.
+If prostate cancer returns after HIFU treatment, most men still have the option for more invasive therapy such as surgery or radiation.

 "What has made focal therapy so exciting is our ability to accurately see the area of prostate cancer using prostate MRI," says Dr. Gupta.
 "In addition, we are able to biopsy the areas of interest and have a great sense of how big, where and how aggressive the cancer is."
-“Now we have added HIFU to be able to target these areas of cancer to minimize treatment side effects”

 What are the side effects of high-intensity focused ultrasound?